MBB-team/VBA-toolbox/_wiki/generativeModels.md

 where $$c$$ and $$\theta_1,...,\theta_p$$ are constant parameters, and $$\eta_t$$ is assumed to be i.i.d.
 Gaussian random noise.

 The only issue here stems from the non-Markovian structure of AR(p) processes.
 But in fact, a very simple solution to this is to augment the state-space with dummy states that are copies of past instances of native states.
-Let us define $$z_t$$ as the following $$p\times 1$$ dummy state variable:
+Let us define $$z_t$$ as the following $$p\times 1$$ augmented state variable:

 $$ z_t = \left[\begin{array}{l} x_t \\ x_{t-1} \\ \vdots \\ x_{t-p+1} \end{array}\right] \implies z_{t+1} = \left[\begin{array}{l} x_{t+1} \\ x_{t} \\ \vdots \\ x_{t-p+2}\end{array}\right] = f(z_t) $$